christofmuc/JammerNetz/README.md

 We had used the great [Jamulus](http://llcon.sourceforge.net/) system before developing our own system, and JammerNetz certainly has been inspired by this great piece of software.
 We also made some substantial design and architecture changes over Jamulus, justifying a new development instead of contributing to the Jamulus codebase.
 Most importantly, while Jamulus is using Qt as a cross-platform library, JammerNetz uses JUCE massively reducing the lines of code required.

 Note that as of today Jamulus is in a much more plug'n'play state than JammerNetz, so if you want to quickly try out the concept of a live internet jam session, we strongly recommend you go over and check out Jamulus - they even host a few test servers so you can get up and running in minutes!

+## Licensing

+As some substantial work has gone into the development of this, I decided to offer a dual license - AGPL, see the LICENSE.md file for the details, for everybody interested in how this works and willing to spend some time her- or himself on this, and a commercial MIT license available from me on request.
+Thus I can help the OpenSource community without blocking possible commercial applications.

+## Contributing

+All pull requests and issues welcome, I will try to get back to you as soon as I can.
+Due to the dual licensing please be aware that I will need to request transfer of copyright on accepting a PR.

 ## About the author